IRIS Awards 2023 – Celebrating young researchers and those that inspired them

 For young people to ‘get’ STEM, they must see the real-world applications

-It’s all materials (science) – Students showcase their DNA designs to leading scientists at the University of Leeds
+Students share DNA designs at University of Leeds

-Northern Ireland students work with leading scientists on salty research
+Northern Ireland students join scientists on salty study

-BBC Look North investigates students’ research skills at St John Fisher
+BBC Look North investigates student research in Dewsbury

 Girls in STEM: A cause for celebration, not complacency